matthiaskoenig/pkdb/README.md

 ### Requirements
-To setup the development server the following minimal requirements must be installed
+To setup the development server the following minimal requirements must be fulfilled
 - `docker`
 - `docker-compose`
 - `Python3.6`